 - Crabtree Falls (Milepost 339.5): Crabtree Falls has five major drops and many smaller cascades that total about 1,200 feet, making it one of the highest sets of waterfalls east of the Mississippi River.
 The campground, unlike most others on the Parkway, has RV sites with full hookups.

 - Mount Pisgah (Milepost 408.6): This mountain in Western North Carolina has a campground, seasonal inn, a hiking trail that leads to the summit, a picnic area, restaurant, and a country store.
 The campground includes 70 tent sites and 70 RV sites with no hookups and is the highest, coolest, and most secluded place to camp on the Parkway.

-The Parkway is big-rig friendly, but it does have some tunnels; you can check the clearance levels here.
+The Blue Ridge Parkway is big-rig friendly, but it does have some tunnels; you can check the clearance levels here.
 On the north end, the route also connects with Skyline Drive, which winds throughout Shenandoah National Park.
-Read about more scenic fall drives.